 Photo: Timur Akhmetov, PrJSC

-An ecologist at the Kupol gold mine (Kinross Gold) is the author of cool images of auroras, which, however, I never watched on purpose.
-“When you live in Chukotka, you do not make a dream out of the radiance.
+An ecologist at the Kupol gold mine (Kinross Gold) is the author of cool auroral photographs, which, however, he never followed on purpose.
+“When you live in Chukotka, you don’t make a dream out of radiance.
 We just need to raise our heads!
-To find out the forecast, I’ll score a kp-index in a search engine and watch the result.
+To find out the forecast, I fill in the kp-index in a search engine and see the result.
 In Chukotka, auroras are mostly green, multicolored are rare.
-The maximum index I caught is 6.
-For a successful photo, everything is standard: a tripod, a wide-angle, and, preferably, the camera is not noisy at high ISO.
-Exposure at will: if you want to smudge everything - put 30 seconds.
-Want clear lines and a comb - put 5 seconds, no more.
-It is necessary to turn up the ISO and open the diaphragm, ”advises Timur Akhmetov.
+The maximum index that I caught was 6.
+For a successful photo, everything is standard: a tripod, a wide-angle, and, preferably, the camera does not make noise at high ISO.
+Exposure at will: if you want to smear everything - set it to 30 seconds.
+If you want clear lines and a comb, set it to 5 seconds, no more.
+It is necessary to raise the ISO and open the aperture, ”advises Timur Akhmetov.